-• Licensees for the construction of reactors, etc. are obligated to control the exposure dose levels of personnel engaged in radiation work not to exceed the exposure dose limit prescribed by the Nuclear Reactor Regulation Law.
+(1) Licensees for the construction of reactors, etc. are obligated to control the exposure dose levels of personnel engaged in radiation work not to exceed the dose equivalent limit prescribed by the Nuclear Reactor Regulation Law.

-The occupational exposure dose in FY2000 was lower than the limit at all facilities.
+The occupational exposure dose in FY2001 was lower than the limit at all facilities.